jeffpar/mandelbot/README.md

 Mandelbots support the following properties:

 - *id*: the unique *id* to use for the generated `<canvas>` element
-- *viewWidth*: the width of the view canvas, in pixels (default: 200)
+- *widthView*: the width of the view canvas, in pixels (default: 200)
-- *viewHeight*: the height of the view canvas, in pixels (default: 200)
+- *heightView*: the height of the view canvas, in pixels (default: 200)
-- *gridWidth*: the width of the grid canvas on which numbers will plotted, in pixels (default: viewWidth)
+- *widthGrid*: the width of the grid canvas on which numbers will plotted, in pixels (default: widthView)
-- *gridHeight*: the height of the grid canvas on which numbers will plotted, in pixels (default: viewHeight)
+- *heightGrid*: the height of the grid canvas on which numbers will plotted, in pixels (default: heightView)
-- *styleWidth*: the width used to display the view canvas (default: auto)
+- *widthStyle*: the width used to display the view canvas (default: auto)
-- *styleHeight*: the height used to display the view canvas (default: auto)
+- *heightStyle*: the height used to display the view canvas (default: auto)
 - *xCenter*: the x coordinate of the center of the initial image (default: -0.5)
 - *yCenter*: the y coordinate of the center of the initial image (default: 0)
 - *xDistance*: the distance from xCenter to the right and left sides of the initial image (default: 1.5)